 The MainProcess class orchestrates the backend at the highest level.
 It holds general information such as the user input and the blueprints used to construct models.
-Its run full method starts the process by instantiating Structure objects.
-Each of these processes the information read from one input .cif or .xyz file by the InputFileParser class.
+Its run\full method starts the process by instantiating Structure objects.
+What was just the Structure class up to version 1.5 has now been split into the BasicStructure, CoordinationEnvironmentStructure and MolecularStructure classes, the latter two inheriting from the former.
+Each of these processes the information read from one input .cif or .xyz file by the Input-FileParser class.
 The create supercell method performs symmetry operations on the raw atom vectors to generate atoms filling at least a $3 \times 3 \times 3$ supercell.
-The data for coordination environments or molecules is collected by the create coordination environments or create molecules methods.
-Each set of atoms is then further processed by an AtomArrangement object instantiated by the MainProcess.create_atom_arrangements method.
+The data for coordination environments or molecules is collected by the create\coordination\environments or create\molecules methods.
+Each set of atoms is then further processed by an AtomArrangement object instantiated by the MainProcess.create\atom\arrangements method.
 An AtomArrangement object contains information about a single molecule, coordination environment or Voronoi polyhedron and is responsible for administering models to it.
-After retrieving the appropriate ModelPrecursor containers from the MainProcess.dict model precursors dictionary, it starts to assign the atom vectors to the belts of the first model with its assign to belts method.
+After retrieving the appropriate ModelPrecursor containers from the Main-Process.dict model precursors dictionary, it starts to assign the atom vectors to the belts of the first model with its assign to belts method.
 Only after this assignment step is complete, a ModelFit object is instantiated by the AtomArrangement.run assignment method.
 The actual fitting procedure is then carried out by this object.

 The information about each atom generated by the Structure class is stored in Atom containers, which inherit from the abstract Vertex class.
 A Vertex has at least two attributes: an .index integer for identification and a .neighbors list to store connections with neighboring vertices.
-The BasicGraph and Symmetric-Graph classes trace graphs (see section 3.6) with the help of the Cluster class, which inherits from the Vertex class and stores a number of Atoms.
-To make the process of connecting Vertices more efficient, the CellSubdivision class implements a spatial hash, which is utilized by the Structure and Graph classes.
+The BasicGraphTracer and SymmetricGraphTracer classes trace graphs (see section 3.7) with the help of the Subgraph class, which inherits from the Vertex class and stores a number of Atoms.
+To make the process of connecting Vertices more efficient, the CellSubdivision class implements a spatial hash, which is utilized by the Structure and GraphTracer classes.

 Voronoi polyhedra are constructed by the VoronoiDiagram class and its subordinate DelaunayTetrahedron and VoronoiFace classes using a flip-based incremental insertion algorithm for the construction of the dual Delaunay tetrahedralization.
 Convex hulls are constructed by the ConvexHull class and its subordinate ConvexFace class via a divide and conquer algorithm.
+Minimal bounding spheres are constructed by the get\minimal\bounding\sphere function.